-That means buying one of the latest iPhone 12 range still doesn't allow you to use a traditional headphone jack - not without an adapter anyway.
-It was possible Apple would move to USB-C, but the Lightning port lives on for now.
+That means buying a handset from the latest iPhone 12 range still doesn't allow you to use a traditional headphone jack - not without an adapter anyway.
+It was rumoured that Apple might move to USB-C, but the Lightning port lives on for now.

-Note that the iPad Pro range and latest iPad Air all use USB-C so these Lightning headphones won't fit.
+(Note that the iPad Pro range and latest iPad Air do use USB-C, so these Lightning headphones won't work with them.)

 Even worse, Apple no longer supplies the iPhone with a pair of headphones so it's likely you'll need to buy a pair to listen to music.
 The EarPods are still available but there are plenty of others to choose from.

 The EarPods might be cheap (now £19 from Apple), but don't provide very good sound quality or the most comfortable fit, so you're better off spending a bit more on a pair we've tested here.

 Apple would really like everyone to opt for Bluetooth wireless headphones, such as its own AirPods and Beats, but the compression techniques used by Bluetooth mean wireless headphones still can't match the audio quality provided by conventional wired headphones (especially as Apple doesn't support the high-quality AptX version of Bluetooth on iOS devices).

 Wireless headphones also have the issue of battery life and it's totally understandable if that's something you'd rather not worry about.

 With all this in mind, we've tested and reviewed the best Lighting-compatible headphones for iPhone and iPad owners.
 For more general thoughts on the advantages of Lightning and the use of adapters, jump ahead to our Lightning headphones buying advice.